For prospective psychiatric collaborative care clients

-How does it work?
+How does psychiatric collaborative care work?

-Once you sign a contract, our partners Nate Perry and Dr. Caroline Fisher come into your office and set up the work flows and processes within your medical record.
-Once the groundwork is laid, they meet with your providers to be sure everyone understands and feels comfortable with the work flow and the service line.
-Nate then acts as your first psychiatric assistant to ensure things flow smoothly.
-When the service line is purring like a kitten, we replace Nate with a psychiatric assistant specially trained for your practice.
+Once you sign a contract, our partners come to your office and set up the work flows and processes within your medical record system.
+Once the groundwork is laid, they meet with your providers to be sure everyone understands and feels comfortable with the work flow and service line.

-Our psychiatric assistant is on site in your clinic and available for crises and warm handoffs.
-Your providers decide which patients are referred.
-When a patient is referred to the service, the psychiatric assistant does a structured, thorough interview.
-Our consulting psychiatrist writes up the probable diagnoses and recommendations for your providers on how to treat the patient.
+Our consulting psychiatrist then writes up probable diagnoses and recommendations for your providers on how to treat the patient.
 Then, the psychiatric assistant regularly calls the patient to perform structured outcome measures to ensure the patient is getting better.
 If not, the consulting psychiatrist sends more recommendations.
-Dr. Fisher makes a point of checking in with the providers regularly and is available for texts and phone calls whenever you need her.
+We make a point of checking in with your providers regularly and are available for texts and phone calls whenever necessary.
 We truly become part of your team.

 What is the basis for the collaborative care program?